Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Data Pipeline

 \subsection{Semantic Embedding of Tweet Text}

-Each tweet's text (\textsc{tweet\_text}) was fed through a well-known sentiment tool, namely Valence Aware Dictionary for Sentiment Reasoning (VADER)~\cite{vader}, implemented in \href{https://www.nltk.org/api/nltk.sentiment.vader.html}{NLTK}.
-VADER was used to obtain an impression of tweet author's stance towards the cryptocurrecy at the time of tweeting (\textsc{created\_at}).
-One of the several advantages that VADER provides with is multilingualism, therefore the whole corpora of tweets need not be translated to one language.
+Each tweet's text (\textsc{tweet\_text}) was fed through a well-known sentiment tool, Valence Aware Dictionary for Sentiment Reasoning (VADER)~\cite{vader}, implemented in \href{https://www.nltk.org/api/nltk.sentiment.vader.html}{NLTK}.
+VADER was used to obtain an impression of tweet author's stance towards the cryptocurrency at the time of tweeting (\textsc{created\_at}).
+One of the several advantages that VADER provides with is multilingualism, therefore the whole corpora of tweets need not be translated into one language.
 The VADER output, a four-dimensional vector, contains sentiment scores for positive, neutral, and negative emotions, and the compound score.
-The compound score is not a simple linear sum of the three raw sentiment scores; it also incorporates these scores via a heuristic function, whose output is normalized to range between $[-1, 1]$.
+The compound score incorporates the three raw sentiment scores via a heuristic function, whose output is normalized to range between $[-1, 1]$.
 We used the compound score instead of the raw main body text to represent the textual content of the tweet in the forecasting model.